-Students can register with ALL at any time during their course of study.
-However, it is recommended that students register as early as possible as some accommodations can take time to organise.
+Students can arrange supports with ALL at any time during their course of study.
+However, it is recommended that students arrange supports as early as possible as some accommodations can take time to organise.

-The procedure for all students who wish to register with ALL for disability support is as follows:
+The procedure for all students who wish to arrange disability support is as follows:

 - Students must request a Needs Assessment with a member of ALL staff where a support plan will be agreed.

-- Students sign the UCD Code of Practice for Students with a Disability which includes permission to disclose information relating to their Classroom and Exam Accommodations to appropriate academic staff and support units.
+- Students sign the Consent to Release Information Form which includes permission to disclose information relating to their Classroom and Exam Accommodations to appropriate academic staff and support units.

-- The student is given a Registration Certificate which outlines the accommodations they require.
+- The student is given a Certificate of Disability Support which outlines the accommodations they require.
 It is explained to the student that it is their responsibility to inform relevant lecturers/tutors of their accommodations.
-The student may use their Registration Certificate to communicate this information.
+The student may use their Certificate of Disability Support to communicate this information.

-- Students are encouraged to review their accommodations regularly and can make an appointment to discuss their accommodations with the Disability Adviser at any time.
+- Students are encouraged to review their accommodations regularly and can make an appointment to discuss their accommodations with the Disability Team at any time.